top of page

 There are three two-day Ecotherapy modules in Year 2 and one further two-day module in Year 3.

-The Homa Ecotherapy work is led by Emma Rich and co-lead by Sophie Boss.
+The Homa Ecotherapy work is co-led by Emma Rich and Sophie Boss.

 to find out if the Homa Psychotherapy and Counselling Diploma is the right course for you